williamlims/williamlims/README.md

 ### Academic

-- Postgraduate student in Full Stack Web Development at PUC Minas <br>
+- Postgraduate student in Full Stack Web Development from PUC Minas <br>
-- Graduated in Information Systems at UFSCAR <br>
+- Graduated in Information Systems from UFSCAR <br>
-- Graduated in Analysis and Systems Development at UNIFRAN <br>
+- Graduated in Analysis and Systems Development from UNIFRAN <br>
-- Degree in Computing from the Claretiano University Center <br>
+- Degree in Computing from Claretiano University Center <br>

 <hr>